Most clinicians develop technical skills. Fewer develop a clear clinical stance.

 Group II.
-Beyond the therapist role: character of the clinician
+Beyond the clinician role: character of the clinician

 Group III.
 Professional esteem of the clinician